edbarbier/parsa-hugo/exampleSite/content/Organize-Your-Life.1.md

 - prawns

 ---
-# Utterly Butterly Prawns

 This prawn recipe is a perfect blend of butter and sugar.
 Like any other prawn recipe on my blog it's very simple and delicious.

 **Ingredients**

 \- 600 gr Fresh prawns